Camp Registration Update

 Dear campers and friends,

-– Closing camp This is a soft close with Building projects like roof replacement for cabins 3, 5,7 and 9.
+– Weekend Work Camp This is a soft close with Building projects like finishing tops of cabins 1, 3, ,7 and new roof 9.

 In order to continue having successful camps, we need your participation in registration.